Digestey/lw-sqs-ss25/docs/source/arc42/index.rst

 Risks and Technical Debts
 =========================

 - Missing HTTPS means all http requests are unencrypted.
+For a realistic production environment, HTTPS should be used.
 - Lack of asyncronous db handling means the application may perform poorly and error-ridden under high load.

 .. _section-glossary: